miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 government experiments.

 In the country of cowboys, everything is different.
-In the usual fifty bar men in the bar one girl who has a concave waist and convex chest, not vice versa.
+In the usual bar fifty men and one girl who has a concave waist and convex chest, not vice versa.
 And with a damsel is necessarily a company from her a boyfriend and three former boyfriends.
-All the remaining forty-five cowboys see themselves her future boyfriends and her eyes are not lowered.
+All the remaining forty five cowboys see themselves her future boyfriends and her eyes are not lowered.
 In such a wind tunnel the woman can only twist his